shoncore/WebFishingCove/README.md

 	- The `main_map.tscn` file can be found here in the WebFishing project `/Scenes/Map`

 3. Change settings
+	- If you dont see the config files (server.cfg & admins.cfg) run the server once and they should be created in the same place the application is!
 	- You can modify the settings in the server.cgf file with all the info you want!
 	- Too add a admin put there Steam64ID in the admins.cfg file with a ` = true` after it!
 	- I.E. `76561198288728683 = true`